cfjedimaster/raymondcamden2020/_posts/2020/06/23/2020-06-23-determining-food-popularity-by-location.md

 I've spent some time clicking around and I've got to say I find the results pretty fascinating.
 Let me know what you think by leaving me a comment below!

 <i>Header photo by <a href="https://unsplash.com/@foodiesfeed?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jakub Kapusnak</a> on Unsplash</i>

+cat food, this text is just here while I test some Algolia stuff. you may ignore. :)